NEW WEB SITE February 27, 2006

 Too few Tamil speakers in Sri Lankan Government service February 14, 2006

-Posted by nemtu in News.1 comment so far
+Posted by nemtu in News.

 The Tamil-speaking population in Sri Lanka comprises Sri Lankan Tamils, Indian Origin Tamils and Tamil Speaking Muslims.
 Together they are 26 per cent of the island’s population.